 - a.
 Describe the fire and police protection services available to the residents of the proposed subdivision including number of personnel and number of vehicles or type of facilities for: - i.
-Fire protection -- Is the proposed subdivision in an existing fire district?
+Fire protection Is the proposed subdivision in an existing fire district?
 If not, will one be formed or extended?
 Describe what fire protection procedures are planned? - ii.
-Law -- Enforcement protection Which of -- is the proposed subdivision within the jurisdiction of a County Sheriff or municipal police department. - b.
+Law Enforcement protection Is the proposed subdivision within the jurisdiction of a County Sheriff or municipal Police Department? - b.
 Can the fire and police protection service needs of the proposed subdivision be met by present personnel and facilities?
 If not, describe the additional expenses that would be necessary to make these services adequate, and who would pay the costs?